nrf-rs/nrf52832-pac/README.md

-# `nrf52XXX`
+# `nrf52832-pac`

-> Peripheral access API for nrf52 family microcontrollers
+> Peripheral access API for the nRF52832 microcontroller

-This repo contains the sources used to generate the code for the nrf family of microcontrollers from the corresponding SVD files that are also included in this repo.
+This repo contains the sources used to generate the code for the nRF52832 microcontroller from the corresponding SVD files that are also included in this repo.

-We use `svd2rust` to generate the code, `form` to organize it, and `cargo fmt` to make it pretty
+We use `svd2rust` to generate the code, `form` to organize it, and `cargo fmt` to make it pretty.

 # License